 It is aways wonderful to hear how the film of Swallows and Amazons has effected people’s lives.
-I have just had such an interesting e-mail from Australia that I asked if I could post hit here.
+I have just had such an interesting e-mail from Australia.
 I only wish that Claude Whatham was alive to read it.

 Did anyone else know about the the clock on the mantelpiece at Bank Ground Farm?

 In the film – and in real life